consensus-shipyard/mycelium/faucet/README.md

 ## Development

 ### TLS
-To run the service even in the development mode with TLS, you must provide an X509 certificate.
+To run the service in the development mode with TLS, you must provide an X509 certificate.

 The easiest way to do that is to use [mkcert](https://github.com/FiloSottile/mkcert) tool and `make cert` command.